noec764/erpnext/docs/dooks/setting-up/email/email-inbox.md

 #### Step 2: Create Email Domain

-To be able to send and receive emails into your Dooks from other email service (like WebMail or Gmail), you should setup an Email Domain master.
+To be able to send and receive emails into your Dokie from other email service (like WebMail or Gmail), you should setup an Email Domain master.
 In this master, email gateway details like SMTP Address, Port No., IMAP/POP3 address details are captured.
 If you have ever configured a local email client (like Outlook), Email Domain master requires details to be fed in the similar way.

 To add new Email Domain, go to: